wireapp/wire-server/docs/src/understand/sft.rst

 Call setup example
 ..................

-The following is an example for setting up a one-to-one call with client A calling client B.
+The following is an example for setting up a one-to-one call with client `A` calling client `B`.

-Client~A connects to TURN server A and client B to TURN server B.
+Client `A` connects to TURN server A and client `B` to TURN server B.

 In practice these two TURN servers could be the same server.